Question Team: Format

 Question Team flips the traditional panel show format by inviting each of the three comedian guests to bring their own round of questions about their own chosen specialist topic.
 The other two guests, as well as Ayoade, must answer these questions—which often involve the utilization of props, people, and/or the large in-studio screen.
-Each episode features three comedians, but after each has presented their round, Ayoade outsources his round to be presented by a fourth comedian.
-The comedians' chosen topics of interest range greatly, from topics like lip reading to conspiracy theories.
+Each episode features three comedians, but after each has presented their round, Ayoade delegates his round to be presented by a fourth comedian.
+The comedians' chosen topics of interest range greatly, from topics such as DIY to animation.

-Rounds are out of up to 5 points, and the winner at the end of each episode receives a mystery prize in a manila envelope, and a Question Team-branded bomber jacket and reusable coffee cup (in Series 1) or tote bag (in Series 2).
+Rounds are out of up to 5 points, and the winner at the end of each episode receives a mystery prize in a manila envelope, and a Question Team-branded bomber jacket and travel mug (in Series 1) or tote bag (in Series 2).